 Other speakers will include Nick Garner of Unibet, Pierre Far of Google, Andy Atkins-Krueger from WebCertain and Lisa Myers of Verve Search.

-Gemma has been working in international search for 10 years and leads Webcertain's marketing team.
-As well as managing Webcertain’s global online and offline marketing activities, she also organises and programs Webcertain's International Search Summit, a search marketing conference focusing on international and multilingual online marketing and contributes regularly to the Webcertain blog.
-She has also spoken at conferences such as SES and SasCon and writes regularly for State of Digital.
-Gemma holds a Professional Diploma in Marketing from the Chartered Institute of Marketing and a BA Joint Honors Degree in French and German.
+Gemma has worked in international search markteing for over 10 years and is Director of Marketing at Webcertain, overseeing all marketing activities for the Group.
+She also organises and programs Webcertain's International Search Summit, a search marketing conference focusing on international and multilingual online marketing which runs across Europe and the US.
+Gemma is currently studying with the Chartered Management Institute to acheive a Diploma in Management and Leadership.
+She holds a Professional Diploma in Marketing from the Chartered Institute of Marketing and a BA Joint Honors Degree in French and German.